-Take a look at a website like SSRN.com and you will find thousands of academic papers and journals investigating stock market anomalies.
+The last 20 years has seen the amount of research into stock market trading strategies explode.
+Take a look at a website like SSRN and you’ll find thousands of academic papers investigating market anomalies.

-I love testing and reading about new strategies and in this post, you’ll learn about some of the most interesting and well known strategies that I’ve come across.
+I love testing and reading about new strategies.
+In this post, you’ll learn about some of the most interesting strategies that I’ve come across.

 Stock Market Strategies – Seasonal Anomalies